 Rigurosity is especially crucial with regulatory and legal documents, but this does not mean that any material intended for the general public is less significant in this respect.

-It is the near final quality control when the document is close to finished.
-Here, the proofreader analyses the material as a whole and looks for any detail that has escaped all the previous revisions.
+It is the near-final quality control when the document is close to finished.
+Here, the proofreader analyses the material as a whole and looks for details that escaped all previous revisions.

 It is beneficial to develop a plan, with a checklist of all the details and requirements for the document.

 Proofreading is not editing anymore, the primary objective here is to change what is necessary, and nothing more.

 Tools for efficient editing and proofreading

 As crucial as editing and proofreading are for any writing project, editing and proofreading for health projects have specific requirements.
 And these requirements can be time-consuming.

 These are some tools that help with editing and proofreading of health projects: